KernFerm/BubblesTheDev-WebBrowser/Browser-Privacy-Comparison.md

 * users can manually send a privacy-safe diagnostics report when needed
 * users can send a privacy-safe test report for verification
 * optional severe-event privacy-safe diagnostics can be enabled by the user
+* accessibility settings such as reading, focus, contrast, and motion preferences stay local on the device
+* installer registration and update handling remain browser-controlled rather than turning into a hidden silent updater service

-## Additional High-Level Comparison Notes For 1.1.10
+## Additional High-Level Comparison Notes For 1.1.15

-If the comparison table above were extended for `1.1.10`, the Bubbles column would also include the following clarifications:
+If the comparison table above were extended for `1.1.15`, the Bubbles column would also include the following clarifications:

 * `Automatic diagnostics upload` would now be better described as: `No by default; optional privacy-safe severe-event reporting only when enabled by the user`
 * `Local browser data storage` would now also include encrypted profile-isolated AI memory for standard profiles
 * `Private or incognito session mode` would now also include non-persistent local AI memory behavior for incognito sessions
 * `Runtime checks or local diagnostics view` would now also include the `AI & Diagnostics` panel with current-session health, refresh-status, preview, manual send, and test-send controls
+* `Local browser data storage` would also include persistent accessibility settings that automatically reapply on startup

-## Local AI Privacy Addendum For 1.1.10
+## Local AI Privacy Addendum For 1.1.15

-Version `1.1.10` adds an optional on-device AI layer.
+Version `1.1.15` keeps the optional on-device AI layer in place.

 Current privacy-facing characteristics of that layer are: